The Children's Lunchbox

 The Children's Lunchbox History

-In 1998 Kid’s Cafe, a non-profit organization feeding at-risk children in the Anchorage area was in search of a stable, responsible board of directors.
+In 1998 Kid’s Cafe, a non-profit organization feeding at-risk children in the Anchorage area, was in search of a stable, responsible board of directors.
 Bean’s Cafe immediately realized that its mission of feeding the hungry should extend to the children of our community.
 Bean’s Cafe board members realized that many of the poorest children in our community are at risk of not having their daily nutritional needs met.
-While hunger affects people of all ages, it is particularly devastating for children.
-Even short-term episodes of hunger can cause lasting damage to a child’s development, putting children at risk for a range of cognitive, behavioral, emotional, and physical problems.
-When children receive the nutrition they need, they are more likely to move out of poverty as adults.
 This sparked a vision of “prevention” and Kids Cafe became a program of Bean’s Cafe.

-In 2004, Bean’s Cafe renamed Kid’s Cafe to The Children’s Lunchbox as what started as a few hundred meals a month being delivered to a few programs quickly turned into a few hundred meals a day.
+In 2004, Bean's Cafe renamed Kid's Cafe to The Children’s Lunchbox.
+What began as a delivery of a few hundred meals a month to several programs quickly transformed into the provision of a few hundred meals a day.

-The addition of summer food programs as well as weekend food and pantry programs has only strengthened our work to assure no child is hungry.
-In 2019, The Children’s Lunchbox provided more than 300,000 meals to hungry children in Anchorage.
+The addition of summer food programs as well as weekend food and pantry programs has only strengthened our work to ensure no child is hungry.
+The need continues to grow; as of October 2023, The Children's Lunchbox has provided over 415,000 meals to hungry children and families in Anchorage.